 Provide Basic Data & History For The Firm

 Reporting on a firm like Aptera is not particularly difficult in 2023.
 Its existence is shorter than the lifespan of the internet.
 It has a Wikipedia page (also a waste of internet space, but sure, why not, internet space is cheaper than dirt).
 The history of its investments and failures is easy to find.
-When I wanted to know how long it had been peddling this nonsense (18 years), how much money was blown the first time ($30 million), how much money was raised this time ($85 million) and how much it claimed they still needed to raise just to get to start of production ($50 million), it was trivial to find it.
-Its first bankruptcy was easily available to anyone who glanced at them.
+When I wanted to know how long it had been peddling this nonsense (18 years), how much money was blown the first time ($30 million), how much money was raised this time ($85 million), and how much it claimed it still needed to raise just to get to start of production ($50 million), it was trivial to find it.
+Its first bankruptcy was easily available to anyone who glanced at the history.

 18 years to deliver nothing, go through bankruptcy, and burn through at least $115 million of other people’s money is a pretty clear track record.

 It’s useful to look back with the help of Google at examples of the type of thing in question.
 For example, when I looked at ducted wind turbines like the Sheerwind Invelox a decade ago, it was trivial to find the first attempted commercial one was from 1930, and every decade or so one or two would pop up, fail, and disappear.
 If there’s a history like that, it’s worth asking if anything is remotely different for the product in question.